code4sac/learning-blocks/Documentation Directory/Database_documentation.md

 # Database Documentation for Learning Blocks

+This documentation helps getting started with the database.

+- Setting up the database
+- Adding models in Python that interact with the database.

 ## Database setup

 ### Install PostgreSQL

 Install PostgreSQL database with your operating system's preferred method.

+#### Windows

+Install PostgreSQL from the postgresql.org [download page](https://www.postgresql.org/download/windows/).

 #### Linux (Linux Mint)